gnachman/iterm2-website/source/python-api-auth.md

 macOS or limitations in the OS's ability to grant certain apps permission to use it. iTerm2 offers an escape hatch: you can elect to disable the cookie requirement by selecting **Allow all apps to connect** in **Prefs > General > Magic**.
-Only a user with Administrator access change this setting.
+Only a user with Administrator access may change this setting.
 The way the setting is enabled is to create a file in `$HOME/Library/Application Support/iTerm2/disable-automation-auth` that meets the following criteria: